SAP-samples/process-automation-enablement/Workshops/BTPInnovation_Day/BTP_Innovation_Day_2025/README.md

-# AD168-From prompt to process: AI-accelerated process automation in SAP Build
+# From prompt to process: AI-accelerated process automation in SAP Build

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called AD168 - From prompt to process: AI-accelerated process automation in SAP Build
+This repository contains the material for the session - **From prompt to process: AI-accelerated process automation in SAP Build**

 ## Overview